FHS – Student Funding for Graduate Research Programs

 • All new and continuing doctoral students

-• Their external scholarship amount
+• Their scholarship amount

-• The amount of a full (140-hour) GTA position;
+• The amount of a full (210-hour) GTA position;

 • Should a doctoral student turn down the offer of the GTA position, the annual funding amount will be lowered accordingly

-FHS Funding: Master's Students
+FHS Funding: Master's Students (for funding eligible programs & students only)

-Master's students are eligible to receive:
+Master's students may be eligible to receive:

 • The amount of a full (140-hour) GTA position or the value of domestic tuition, whichever is greater